kr-g/smog/README.md

 for open development tasks and limitations.

 # how to use

-todo: documentation pending
+##todo documentation

+# how to use with cmd-line

 get cmd-line parameter with

     phyton3 -m smog --help

+or for a sub-cmd

+    phyton3 -m smog *sub-cmd* --help

 # additional reference documentation